japila-books/spark-sql-internals/docs/spark-sql-properties.md

 ## <span id="spark.sql.adaptive.skewJoin.enabled"> spark.sql.adaptive.skewJoin.enabled

-When true and [spark.sql.adaptive.enabled](#spark.sql.adaptive.enabled) is enabled, Spark dynamically handles skew in sort-merge join by splitting (and replicating if needed) skewed partitions.
+When `true` and [spark.sql.adaptive.enabled](#spark.sql.adaptive.enabled) is enabled, Spark dynamically handles skew in sort-merge join by splitting (and replicating if needed) skewed partitions.

 Default: `true`

 Since: `3.0.0`

+Use [SQLConf.SKEW_JOIN_ENABLED](SQLConf.md#SKEW_JOIN_ENABLED) to reference the property.

 ## <span id="spark.sql.adaptive.skewJoin.skewedPartitionFactor"> spark.sql.adaptive.skewJoin.skewedPartitionFactor

-A partition is considered as skewed if its size is larger than this factor multiplying the median partition size and also larger than [spark.sql.adaptive.skewJoin.skewedPartitionThresholdInBytes](#spark.sql.adaptive.skewJoin.skewedPartitionThresholdInBytes).
+A partition is considered skewed if its size is larger than this factor multiplying the median partition size and also larger than [spark.sql.adaptive.skewJoin.skewedPartitionThresholdInBytes](#spark.sql.adaptive.skewJoin.skewedPartitionThresholdInBytes).

 Default: `5`